sillybytes/sillybytes/posts/legacy/2016/06/seamlessly-vim-tmux-windowmanager_24.md

 The script
 [rat_tmux-navigator.sh](https://github.com/alx741/dotfiles/blob/master/scripts/.scripts/ratpoison/rat_tmux-navigator.sh)
-is able to tell if the terminal emulator (Urxvt) is currently focused and, if so, send the movement commands to Tmux so it can handle panes traversing as usual.
-It also define functions that Tmux can use to know if a edge pane is reached and send the movement commands to Ratpoison through the **frame-mon_navigator.sh** script so Frame-Monitor navigation is included in the process.
+is able to tell if the terminal emulator (Urxvt) is currently focused and, if so, send the movement commands to Tmux, so it can handle panes traversing as usual.
+It also defines functions that Tmux can use to know if an edge pane is reached and send the movement commands to Ratpoison through the **frame-mon_navigator.sh** script so Frame-Monitor navigation is included in the process.